emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 As of Shield Android TV software v3.2, you can also watch HDR videos in SPMC.
 HDR is active only for 4K 50/59.94/60Hz.

 # UHD TV Settings
 Confirm whether your UHD TV supports the HDMI 2.0 specifications and can accept UHD (50P/60P 4:4:4, 4:2:2 and 4:2:0) signals.
 The default setting of many UHD TVs may be configured for HD/FHD signals with limited range of RGB (16-235).
-You may need to change the HDMI UHD Color setting to **on** for the full range of RGB (0-255).
+Depending on your TV vendor, you may need to change the HDMI UHD Color setting to **on** or Input > HDMI Color Subsampling on for a given HDMI input, to enable the full range of RGB (0-255).

 Depending on your TV, the specific HDMI port may make a difference.
 Double-check your user manual to confirm that you have plugged your NVIDIA Shield into a HDMI 2.0 port supporting HDCP 2.2.

 # AV Receiver Settings
 If you are using an AV receiver, make sure that your AVR is configured to support 4K signal passthrough but is not modifying the video resolution.
+You should use an HDMI 2.0 port supporting HDCP 2.2 on your AVR.

 # Android TV Settings